OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_ha.rst

 At this point the ``onezone show`` command should display all the followers active and in sync with the leader.

 Step 9.
-Update the Hypervisors (KVM & LXD)
+Update the Hypervisors
 ================================================================================

-Finally upgrade the hypervisors as described in Step 11 in the :ref:`Upgrading Single Front-end Deployments <upgrade_single>` guide.
+Finally upgrade the hypervisors and enable them as described in Steps 11-12 in the :ref:`Upgrading Single Front-end Deployments <upgrade_single>` guide.